Academic theory and nostalgia studies

 - Viewing short clips before moving on to complete podcast or documentary episodes.

-- Listenting while commuting, traveling, taking a rest.
+- Listening while commuting, travelling, and taking a rest.

 - They favour media that is engaging, accessible, personality-driven, and entertaining.